ChrisXzz/vertebrae_segmentation/README.md

 Pre-print at [link]().

-It includes the proposed pipeline which is able to segment and label vertebrae from CT images of varient resolution, orientation and field of view (a few results shown below).
-You could test the performance following the steps.
+It includes the proposed pipeline which is able to segment and label vertebrae from CT images of varient resolution, orientation and field of view.
+You could test the pipeline following the steps below.

 ![visu](visu.png)